 After installing the app and creating an account, saving money is as simple as opening the app when you need gas and seeing which nearby stations are offering the biggest cash rebates and the lowest prices.
 After accepting the offer, make your way there and fill up as you normally do with a credit or debit card.
 Afterward, take a picture of the receipt and in a few days, money appears in your GetUpside account.
 You can then cash out to your bank account, Paypal, check, or as gift cards.

-Download the GetUpside app and use the referral code ZJVTF to get an additional 15 cents off your first fill-up as a new member.
+Download the GetUpside app and use the promo code AFF25 to get an additional 25 cents off your first fill-up as a new member.

 Read my full review of the GetUpside app.